ifechukwuobiezue/Solana-gas-fee-tracker/README.md

 This project tracks Solana gas prices and uses a webhook implemented in **Express.js** to recieve transaction data received from the QuickNode stream.
 The backend is exposed through **ngrok**, and the frontend is built with **React**.

-Here is a Live Demo: https://solana-gas-fee-tracker-gasoline.vercel.app/

 QuickNode Streams provides real-time, low-latency blockchain data access via WebSockets, allowing developers to subscribe to specific events and receive updates without repetitive polling.

 QuickNode Functions offer serverless, on-demand code execution for tasks like smart contract interactions and custom business logic, streamlining development and reducing resource usage.

+## Setup
+Here is a Live Demo: https://solana-gas-fee-tracker-gasoline.vercel.app/

+Currently still updating the live demo🚀.

+To setup the project locally, heres what you need to do.

-## Prerequisites
+### Prerequisites

 Before you start, ensure you have the following installed: